a-flyleaf/deviantart/readme.md

 Ohai thar :V

-This is mainly [a gallery tag reference](gallery-tag-reference) for now.
-Maybe other things will go here someday.
+This mainly exists for [a gallery tag reference](gallery-tag-reference), but data for the actual uploads has been backed up also.
+Stay tuned...?